hereTariq/book-directory-api/README.md

 # Simple Books API #

-This API allows you to reserve a book.
+This API allows you to fetch,create,update and delete book.

 The API is available at `https://api-book-directory.herokuapp.com/`